 Lack of Sleep Can Make You Sick

 "When the body doesn't get enough sleep, the immune, nervous, endocrine, cardiovascular, and digestive systems suffer," explains Posnia.
-She explains lack of sleep on a daily basis can weaken your immune system, making it easier for you to get sick.
+She explains that a lack of sleep on a daily basis can weaken your immune system, making it easier for you to get sick.
 "Someone who is getting below the minimum requirement of sleep may not fend off foreign invaders like bacteria and viruses as quickly as the average person."
 But aside from the common cold or flu, Posina also tells us that getting less than five hours of sleep each night can raise your blood pressure, increasing the likelihood of developing cardiovascular diseases.

 What's more: sleep also has a direct relationship with appetite, increasing the chances of obesity.
 "Lack of sleep disrupts the digestive system, increases your appetite, and lowers your insulin tolerance," explains Posina, "which can explain why nighttime snacking, obesity, and diabetes are common side effects."